 The practice had a staff recruitment policy and procedure to help them employ suitable staff and also had checks in place for agency and locum staff.
 These reflected the relevant legislation.
-We looked at five staff recruitment records.
-These showed the practice followed their recruitment procedure.
+We looked at 5 staff recruitment records.
+These showed the practice followed some of their recruitment procedure.
+Not all files were completed.
+The provider told us post inspection that this was being addressed.